 - Employ open-source and ready-to-use solutions.
-For example, Python enables many features using only its standard library, and also has Django framework that is free and focused on web app development.
+For example, Python enables many features using only its standard library, and also has the Django framework that is free and focused on web app development.

 - Estimate your staff availability.
-If your team is understaffed or is busy on other projects, you may outsource your web application development.
+If your team is understaffed or is busy with other projects, you may outsource your web application development.
 On the one hand, it requires additional coordination, but on the other hand, it greatly saves time and money.
 This is especially useful if you manage to find skilled specialists with reasonable wages, such as Ukrainian developers, for example.
-A good outsource company will ensure the high quality at lower costs, consult on the development strategy, suggest technology stacks, provide updates on the stages of working process, offer post-sale support and other perks.
+A good outsource company will ensure the high quality at lower costs, consult on the development strategy, suggest technology stacks, provide updates on the stages of the working process, offer post-sale support and other perks.

 - Use free guides, advice and other perks of the development community.
 Valuable relevant tips or easy-to-follow guidelines directly from the tool’s authors and avid supporters may significantly speed up the development process.
-When you team is struggling to solve a problem, a concise manual or other useful documentation will be of great help.
-Several popular programming languages that appeared in the previous century and have active community, like Python or PHP, have a wide range of helpful documentation devised over the last two or three decades to deal with many possible challenges.
+When your team is struggling to solve a problem, a concise manual or other useful documentation will be of great help.
+Several popular programming languages that appeared in the previous century and have an active community, like Python or PHP, have a wide range of helpful documentation devised over the last two or three decades to deal with many possible challenges.

 Winning Combos: Web Tech Stacks of Successful Projects